dirac-institute/sorcha/docs/troubleshooting.rst

 Mismatch in Inputs
 ---------------------
 There are several files associated with the synthetic small bodies  which are passed into Sorcha.
-These are the orbit file, the physical parameter file and an optional complexy parameters file and optional ephemeris file (if not using the ephemeris generator within sorcha.
+These are the orbit file, the physical parameter file and an optional complex parameters file and optional ephemeris file (if not using the ephemeris generator within sorcha.
 Each provide specific information about the synthetic population that is being analysed.
 Within these files, it is necessary to specify an entry for every object.
 The Sorcha code will run a check to ensure that all entries have an associated orbit and